Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 If you aren’t already using this strategy when visiting national parks then you are doing it wrong.
 Arriving early to the park puts you at an advantage because most visitors (and tour buses) tend to arrive later in the day.

 You’ll have a chance to enjoy these popular spots without the distractions and have an uninterrupted connection with the natural wonders of the park.
 Aim to arrive by 8am at least.
+The first Zion shuttle leaves the visitor center at 6am and the Springdale Shuttle leaves the Majestic View Lodge at 7am.

 Another bonus for arriving early is that many of Zion National Park’s iconic landmarks, such as Angels Landing or The Narrows, are even more awe-inspiring early in the morning with the sunlight illuminating the cliffs, playing with the light and shadows.

-7. arrive Late
+7. Arrive Late

 Just like arriving early means less crowds, arriving late and staying late can also provide a similar advantage.
 Many visitors tend to leave the park before sunset, meaning you can explore popular areas with fewer people around.
+One of my last visits was during the full moon and the moon rising over the pink and red of Zion was incredible.

-8. Enter the park From the East Side
+8. Enter the Park From the East Side

 The majority of visitors to Zion National Park will enter the park through Springdale, on the western side of the park, closest to the interstate.
 This just makes sense logistically if you are road tripping from California or Las Vegas.

-9. Ride a Bike or E-bike Into the Canyon
+9. Ride a Bike or E-Bike Into the Canyon

-I hope it doesn’t get out of hand but in theory it’s a wonderful idea and it looks so fun.
+Way back in 2014 when I first went to Zion, bikes in Zion Canyon weren’t really a thing.
+Now you’ll see them all over Zion.
+My hope is that doesn’t get out of hand, but in theory it’s a wonderful idea and it looks so fun.
 It’s actually the perfect way to explore the canyon without ever getting on the shuttle.

 10. Visit Kolob Canyons